FinalCAD/AppDeployAction/README.md

 [**Required**] Registry name for app

 ### `sqitch`
-Enable sqitch on this deployment, Default: false
+Enable sqitch on this deployment, if you enable sqitch, app deployment is disbale, Default: false

 ### `workdir`
 Github action working directory, Default: eks-apps